GoogleChrome/web.dev/src/site/content/en/accessible/control-focus-with-tabindex/index.md

 A tool like Lighthouse is great at detecting certain accessibility issues, but some things can only be tested by a human.

-Try pressing the `TAB` key to navigate through your site.
-Are you able to reach all of the interactive controls on the page?
+Try pressing the `Tab` key to navigate through your site.
+Are you able to reach all the interactive controls on the page?
 If not, you may need to use [`tabindex`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex) to improve the focusability of those controls.